Sponsored by Len & Ann Roberts and Liz & Dave Lawrence

 Set in Hollywood in the waning days of the silent screen era, SINGIN’ IN THE RAIN centres on romantic lead Don Lockwood, his sidekick Cosmo Brown, aspiring actress Kathy Selden, and Lockwood’s leading lady Lina Lamont, whose less-than-dulcet vocal tones make her an unlikely candidate for stardom in the transition from silent films to “talkies”.

 If you enjoyed HIGH SOCIETY, MY FAIR LADY or last year’s GUYS & DOLLS at The Mill, you will not want to miss this irresistibly charming show, playing at The Mill from 30 November 2019 – 8 February 2020.
-All tickets include a delicious two-course meal in the restaurant before the show.

 FOR MATINEE PERFORMANCES: